harrycresswell/harry/content/writing/page-site-params.md

 ---
 ```

 Notice, the data structure now reflects the format of the data found in the data/settings/signup.yaml file.
-Meaning, you can return the data by concatenating the variables in the exact same way.
+Meaning, you can return the data by concatenating the Method and the parameters in the exact same way.

 ```go
 <h2>